AugurProject/augur-core/README.md

 		require an explicit payment to the Market of 2 trading fees.
 	# With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch

-It may be desirable to impose serious prerequisites for Branching.
+	#It may be desirable to impose serious prerequisites for Branching.
 The option to Branch may require an automatic trigger, for example, that there be >500 upcoming Decisions.
-Requiring high λ and Λ parameters would also discourage the creation of frivolous Branches (as these would need to reliably support many Decisions in order to operate effectively). limit order front running pow
+Requiring high λ and Λ parameters would also discourage the creation of frivolous Branches (as these would need to reliably support many Decisions in order to operate effectively).
+	# limit order
+	# front running pow

-does it matter if we have mult. decisions for a dimension vs just one event w/ multiple outcome
+	# does it matter if we have mult. decisions for a dimension vs just one event w/ multiple outcome

-catch parameter
+	# catch parameter

-could do .5 outcomes where if a .5 in a market with multiple dimensions it still pays out
+	# could do .5 outcomes where if a .5 in a market with multiple dimensions it still pays out

-two wave svd before audits?
+	# two wave svd before audits?
-e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to an audit
+	# e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to an audit

-One failure to achieve certainty could be a simple confusion (and should not go directly to audit) - perhaps vote again on it
+	# One failure to achieve certainty could be a simple confusion (and should not go directly to audit) - perhaps vote again on it

-a certain .5 outcome shouldn't be voted on again though
+	# a certain .5 outcome shouldn't be voted on again though

-separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
+	# separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
 Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).

-min future decisions at stake - 200 - else branch stalls (do same thing we do if min ballot/event size isn't met, push events into next voting period and hopefully more people will create decisions so it can actually be vote on, else repeat)
+	# min future decisions at stake - 200 - else branch stalls (do same thing we do if min ballot/event size isn't met, push events into next voting period and hopefully more people will create decisions so it can actually be vote on, else repeat)

-audit fee
+	# audit fee

-### Scalability optimizations (hopefully these become an issue!):
+### Scalability optimizations (hopefully these become an issue!:
 	# randomized voter selection? - first x events expiring vote on in one ballot - random selection, then another ballot (V presentation on a similar strat.)
 	# ethereum rng:
 	  probability 0 1 ...
 100